-Medullary cystic kidney disease is an inherited condition in which cysts in the center of each kidney cause the kidneys to gradually lose their ability to work.
+Autosomal dominant tubulointerstitial kidney disease (ADTKD) is a group of inherited conditions that affect the tubules of the kidneys, causing the kidneys to gradually lose their ability to work.

-Late in the disease, symptoms of kidney failure may develop, which include:
+As the disease worsens, symptoms of kidney failure may develop, which include:

 - Easy bruising or bleeding

 - Increased skin color (skin may appear yellow or brown)

 - Reduced sensation in the hands, feet, or other areas